 - Minimal exposure to a large pool of startups of a certain quality/caliber

 - No clear path to developing new lines of revenue for the corporate sponsor

 2. Reverse Pitching

-- Quick sourcing potential solutions to a real-life challenge of yours
+- Quick sourcing of potential solutions to a real-life challenge

 - Relationship-building with startups

 - Increased brand awareness within the startup ecosystem

 - Limited to the time and place where the reverse pitching takes place

 - Poor problem definition